 Icon Of The Seas Wiki

-Before the new ships' debut, testing of fuel cell technology began on the existing Oasis-class ships, while larger fuel cell projects were tested on Quantum-class vessels (while under construction).
+Before the new ships' debut, testing of fuel cell technology began on the existing OASIS-class vessels, while larger fuel cell projects were tested on QUANTUM-class units (while under construction).

-ICON was the first new ship class announced by RCG since 2018 - when debuted Celebrity Cruises' new EDGE class with Celebrity Edge.
-RCG continued to expand its RCI fleet with newbuilds from the existing and popular OASIS- and QUANTUM-class liners.
+ICON is the first new ship class/design by RCG since 2018 - when debuted Celebrity Cruises' new EDGE class with Celebrity Edge.
+RCG continued to expand RCI's fleet with newbuilds from the existing and popular OASIS- and QUANTUM-class liners.

 The vessel's construction officially started on June 14, 2021, with the steel-cutting ceremony (yard/hull number 1400) held at Meyer Turku Shipyard in Turku Finland.
 The ceremony was attended by Richard Fain (RCG's Chairman and CEO), Michael Bayley (RCI's President and CEO), and Tim Meyer (Meyer Turku's CEO).
 At the same yard were also built RCI's first two OASIS-class boats - Oasis OTS (2009) and Allure OTS (2010).